mldunn/nessus-api/README.md

 ## Testing

-Custom test scripts have been included in the test directory and can be invoked via `npm test` all output is logged to console
+Custom test scripts have been included in the test directory and can be invoked via `npm test` all output is logged to console.
+Note: the server must be running for the test scripts to run